PLAN YOUR VISIT

 Hours and Location

 Forest City Gallery is located at 1025 Elias Street in Old East Village, London, Ontario.

 Forest City Gallery closes between exhibitions for the installation of the next show.
-Please see the Current Exhibitions and Upcoming pages on the FCG website for information on our programming schedule.
+Please see Current Exhibitions and Upcoming Exhibitions and Events and Projects for information on our programming schedule.